Discovering Paradise: Exploring the Cinque Terre in 3 days

 • Visit the 14th century hilltop castle Castello San Giorio for incredible views of the town and the port.

-• Visit the Technical Naval Museum (Address: Viale Giovanni Amendola 1).
+• Visit the Technical Naval Museum (Viale Giovanni Amendola 1).

 • Wander down the esplanade and stop for a beer and some people watching at a cafe.

-• Spend half a day exploring the nearby islands of Palmaria, Isola del Tino, and Tinetto.
+• Spend half a day exploring the nearby islands of Palmaria, Isola del Tino, and Tinetto by boat.

-Day 2 / Exploring the Cinque Terre on foot: Corniglia to Monterosso al Mare
+Day 2: Exploring the Cinque Terre on foot: The Blue Path – Corniglia to Monterosso al Mare

-The Sentiero Azzurro (or Trail #2) is the classic Cinque Terre walk between Riomaggiore and Monterosso al Mare, at 11kms long, the full walk takes around 5 hours to complete.
+The Sentiero Azzurro (the blue path) is the classic Cinque Terre walk between Riomaggiore and Monterosso al Mare, at 11kms long, the full walk takes around 5 hours to complete.
 Sections of the path can be closed at any given point due to landslides, seek advice on path conditions from tourist information before you head out.

-Trust me when I say this get to the first village before sunrise, you will not be disappointed.
-Starting at Corniglia Station (the path between Riomaggiore and Corignlia (aka, the really sexy part) was closed) you are immediately greeted by a set of approximately 200 steps (your thighs will think its x 1000) to up the town and the blue path itself.
-Halfway up these (bloody) stairs cursing my lack of fitness, and caffeine I lit a cigarette in defiance and pushed on, at the top however you are greeted with a spectacular view.
+Trust me when I say this: Start early and get to the first village before sunrise, you will not be disappointed.
+Starting at Corniglia Station (the path between Riomaggiore and Corignlia (Via dell’Amore aka Lovers Lane was closed) you begin with a set of approximately 200 steps that will lead you to up the town (an excellent starting warm up) and the blue path itself, at the top you are greeted by a spectacular view that is merely a hint of what is to come.

 200 stairs leading to an amazing viewpoint over the bay of Corniglia Italy